Page Under Construction

 Director of Operations

-Major Beata Wirth supported Hawk Mountain Ranger School (HMRS) since 1983 in many roles: food preparation, instruction of several topics, and leading medical operations.
+In 1983 Maj Wirth joined CAP as a Cadet Sponsor Member supporting her family and Hawk Mountain Ranger School in many roles: food preparation.
+After a few years she joined as a member and became a HMRS Staff member as a instructor of several topics, and leading medical operations.
 She brings a great deal of real-life emergency services leadership experience to HMRS and was instrumental in establishing a relationship with local emergency services for any acute or critical services during HMRS activities.

 Maj Wirth is a nursing health professional with a prehospital nursing certification.
 She is a PA State Fire Academy Instructor and has participated in the PA Urban Search & Rescue service.
 She is an instructor for the American Heart Association, NASAR, and ECSI.